snowdd1/homebridge-knx/knx_config.json.md

 ##LocalConstants
 Handlers can use service-local constants in their code.
 This allows using the same handler for alike-but-not-equal use cases.
 The values from the `LocalConstants` can be used in the handler code.
 This allows re-using the same handler for multiple objects that differ by more than group addresses.

+## UUID and subtype
+homebridge-knx creates a unique UUID for each device newly discovered in the *knx_config.json* and writes that back to the file.
+Similar, a unique `subtype` field is created for each service.
+**Do not alter these fields** unless you want to force homebridge-knx to accept this as a **new** device or service, rendering the old one stale and unreachable.

 #Example
 ```